Vox AC30: Korg ownership

-AC30VR

-Another recent addition is the VOX AC30VR (Valve Reactor).
-According to the Vox website, this version of the AC30 includes both "solid-state" and "tube" technology.
-Originally designed for the Valvetronix modelling amplifiers, the Valve Reactor circuit places a 12AX7 dual triode vacuum tube (or "valve") into the power stage, which is a tube configured to act as a small power amplifier.
-Too small to be used as an amplifier on its own, the output of this Valve Reactor circuit is fed to a solid state power amp that boosts the output signal.
+Tone

+According to Guitar World, the Vox AC30 is famous for its "honky midrange and sparkling high-end frequencies," which give the amp a clarity that excels in both recording and live scenarios.
+In the hands of many guitarists of the British Invasion, including George Harrison and John Lennon, the AC30 helped create a distinctly "jangly" guitar tone that defined much of the sound of rock music in the 1960s.
+The AC30 however can lack the "warmth" of other popular amplifiers due to its lack of low-end—especially at low volumes or in conjunction with the Top Boost circuit—but this is less of an issue at high volume levels.
+The AC30 has enough headroom to provide attractive clean tones of their own character compared to Fender or Marshall amp models, but still breaks up easily when pushed enough.
+Queen guitarist Brian May has highlighted the "smooth transition into compression and distortion" of the AC30, which excels when set between fully clean and fully distorted.

+Much of the AC30's characteristic tones are the result of its speaker choice.
+The AC30 is mostly associated with Celestion's "Blue Alnico" speaker model, which has a slightly softened treble response with a "bell-like top end and natural compression" at high volumes.
+Some modern editions of the AC30 have used Celestion Greenback speakers to cut costs, with that speaker model having a slightly harsher quality.

 Electronics

 Though widely believed to be a class A amplifier, the AC30 is in fact class AB.
 It uses a quartet of cathode-biased EL-84 output tubes in push-pull configuration.
 The high bias condition is believed by some to be the source of the amplifier's famous immediate response and "jangly" high-end, though the lack of negative feedback, minimal preamp circuit, simple low loss tone stack, and the use of cathode biasing on the output stage play at least as large a role, if not larger.
 The Celestion "Blue" speakers that are integral to the AC30 also contribute much to the sound of the unit.
 The two 12" 15-watt speakers, often overdriven and at the brink of their power handling capability, provide a cutting mid-range speaker sound that is immediate and sharp and a distinction from the Marshall or Fender-style amplifier.